Dian Fossey: Journey to Africa

-Fossey turned down an offer to join the Henrys on an African tour due to lack of finances, but in 1963 she borrowed $8,000 (one year's salary), took out her life savings and went on a seven-week visit to Africa.
+Fossey turned down an offer to join the Henrys on an African tour due to lack of finances, but in 1963, she borrowed $8,000 (one year's salary), took out her life savings and went on a seven-week visit to Africa.
 In September 1963, she arrived in Nairobi, Kenya.
-While there, she was introduced to safari guide John Alexander, who became her guide for the next seven weeks through Kenya, Tanzania, Democratic Republic of Congo, and Rhodesia, now Zimbabwe.
+She employed safari guide John Alexander for her travels through Kenya, Tanzania, Democratic Republic of Congo, and Rhodesia, now Zimbabwe.
 Their route included visits to Tsavo, East Africa's largest national park; the saline lake of Manyara, famous for attracting giant flocks of flamingos; and the Ngorongoro Crater, well known for its abundant wildlife.
 The final two sites for her visit were Olduvai Gorge in Tanzania (the archeological site of Louis and Mary Leakey); and Mt.
 Mikeno in Congo, where, in 1959, American zoologist George Schaller had carried out a yearlong pioneering study of the mountain gorilla.
 At Olduvai Gorge, Fossey met the Leakeys while they were examining the area for hominid fossils.
 Leakey talked to Fossey about the work of English primatologist Jane Goodall and the importance of long-term research on the great apes.

 Although Fossey had broken her ankle while visiting the Leakeys, by October 16, she was staying in Walter Baumgartel's small hotel in Uganda, the Travellers Rest.
 Baumgartel, an advocate of gorilla conservation, was among the first to see the benefits that tourism could bring to the area, and he introduced Fossey to Kenyan wildlife photographers Joan and Alan Root.
 The couple agreed to allow Fossey and Alexander to camp behind their own camp, and it was during these few days that Fossey first encountered wild mountain gorillas.
 After staying with friends in Rhodesia, Fossey returned home to Louisville to repay her loans.
-She published three articles in The Courier-Journal newspaper, detailing her visit to Africa.
+The weekend color supplement of The Courier-Journal published three articles and photographs by Fossey, detailing her visit to Africa.